cha0skvlt/cha0skvlt/README.md

 ### 🔧 What I Do
 - Build Telegram bots of any complexity
-- Integrate GPT into real-world workflows
+- Integrate AI into real-world workflows
 - Automate infrastructure & CI/CD pipelines
 - Deliver containerized systems from zero to production